top of page

 A gentle scuff sounded behind her.
 She turned to greet Torrin, wanting to fold herself into his arms.

-The figure behind her was not tall enough to be her husband.
+The figure behind her was not tall enough.
 She froze in confusion, saw the glint of moonlight on a dagger blade.
 It gave her the warning she needed.

 Ducking low, she lunged toward her bed.
 “Torrin!”